dioxfile/ns-2.34-allinone/README.md

 Features in this version include:

 - Self-containing: All installation will be kept in a directory to help the user manages and uses the package.
-The execution of ns ns or nam does not need any other support outside this directory
+The execution of ns or nam does not need any other support outside this directory

 - Bugs fixed:      All components inside the package, are the most recent